mpenkov/tools/README.md

 Requires IDENTITY_FILE_PATH environment variable to be set to e.g. ~/.ssh/identity.pem

+Offers a helpful `-register` flag that updates `~/.ssh/config` to simplify reconnecting to the instance, using `scp`, etc.

 ## workswitch

 This application glues [i3](https://i3wm.org/) with various command-line utilities to make my work more productive.